Dead List: The Elderly in Horror Movies

 House of the Long Shadows (1983)

 Just take one look at that picture.
 That is a hall of fame portrait of horror.
+Horror royalty!
 Between Christopher Lee (282 acting credits), John Carradine (355), Peter Cushing (131), and Vincent Price (210) they had amassed nearly 1000 screen credits, many of which combined to define horror movies from the 1950s to the 1980s.
-It also marks the 24th and final collaboration between Christopher Lee and Peter Cushing who first worked together in the legendary Hammer production The Horror of Dracula in 1958.
+It also marks the 24th and final collaboration between Christopher Lee and Peter Cushing.
+They first worked together in the legendary Hammer production The Horror of Dracula in 1958.
+Truly one of the great duos in genre history.
 House of Long Shadows was a swan song opportunity for all these gentlemen to act together in a light comedic horror showcase.

-The story is about an author, Kenneth Magee (Desi Arnaz Jr.) who is challenged with writing the next Gothic novel like “Wuthering Heights” within a 24-hour span.
-He travels to a remote manor in Wales, the perfect setting for such a challenge, wherein he meets the eccentric Grisbane family who seems destined to kill each other off during the fateful night.
+The story is about an author, Kenneth Magee (Desi Arnaz Jr.), who is challenged to write the next Gothic novel, like “Wuthering Heights,” within a 24-hour span.
+He travels to a remote manor in Wales.
+It’s the perfect setting for such a challenge.
+He meets the eccentric Grisbane family, who seem destined to kill each other off during the fateful night.
 Scheming, lying, and plot twists abound, as the characters position themselves to finish each other off.
 Prime material for a Gothic novel, wouldn’t you think?

 Catherine Deneuve and David Bowie in fabulous old-age makeup in The Hunger (1983)